Binance Market Update (2022-07-04)

 Binance

-The global cryptocurrency market cap now stands at $0.87T, up by 0.32% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.89T, up by 3.64% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ELF, PROM, and NMR, up by 31%, 25%, and 24%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include REQ, API3, and OGN, up by 31%, 21%, and 20%, respectively.

 Top stories of the day: